 Talk about tugging at the heartstrings!
 A lonely farmer puts up a scarecrow, and slowly gives it a head, face, and clothing.
 Eventually, he starts talking to it and then playing checkers with it.
 When a real-life boy shows up one early evening, the farmer slowly turns his attention from this stand-in friend to a real friend, who can even move his own checker pieces!

-Or, take it one step further and check out this complete Character Education Unit, which covers Character Education for the entire year!
+Or, check out this complete Character Education Unit, which covers Character Education for the entire year!

 Take a look at these posts for even more great ideas for teaching kindness and character education!